ustaxcourt/ef-cms/docsify/getting-started.md

 The majority of our application code and features exist in a private user interface which requires authentication.

-The private application contains features specific to the **internal users** of the tax court building.
-Some of these operations include a Petitions Clerk will reviewing and serve petitions, a Docket Clerk creating and serve docket entries, Judges can signing documents, an Admissions Clerk adding new Private Practitioner users and associating them with a case, etc.
+The private application contains features specific to the **internal users** of the Tax Court building.
+Some of these operations include a Petitions Clerk reviewing and serving petitions, a Docket Clerk creating and serving docket entries, Judges signing documents, an Admissions Clerk adding new Private Practitioner users and associating them with cases, etc.

 The private UI is also where **external** users will interact with their Case.
 For example, a Petitioner may login to upload a petition, or a Private Practitioner may login to upload their first Entry of Appearance document to become associated with a Case.

 Our authentication is managed via AWS Cognito.
-The screenshot below is an example of what a user will see when trying to access with private UI while being unauthentication:
+The screenshot below is an example of what a user will see when trying to access the private UI while being unauthenticated:

 ![Dawson Cognito Login UI](./images/cognito.png)

-After logging into Dawson as a petitioner, you'll be redirected to our private application where you can view your petitioner dashboard:
+After logging into Dawson as a Petitioner, you'll be redirected to our private application where you can view your petitioner dashboard:

 ![Petitioner Dashboard](./images/petitioner-dashboard.png)

 ## Logging into Dawson

 Our Dawson application is hosted on a variety of different environments on different domains.
 Flexion maintains their own instances of the Dawson system deployed to a Flexion AWS account separate from the Tax Court.
-This enabled Flexion to experiment with new features, security settings, new AWS services, etc without the need to ask the Tax Court's tech lead for special permissions or setup.
-The following links all redirect to the **public ui**, but you can **click the log in** link in the header to navigate to the private application which should redirect you to a cognito login.
+This enables Flexion to experiment with new features, security settings, new AWS services, etc without needing to ask the Tax Court's tech lead for special permissions or setup.
+The following links all redirect to the **public UI**, but you can **click the log in** link in the header to navigate to the private application which should redirect you to a cognito login.

 Here is a list of the **Tax Court**'s deployed Dawson instances: